How to negotiate a salary in the equine industry

 - Once a job offer is on the table, put it all in writing promptly so both parties are crystal clear.
 The sooner this gets done though the better both parties will feel and the more secure your commitment to each other.

-- Once employed, do supply an employment contract or at least a “written statement of particulars of employment” which by law is required within 2 months of commencement of employment.
+- Once employed, do supply a Principle Statement of Employment no later than the first day of employment, and the Wider “Written Statement of Particulars of Employment” which by law is required within 2 months of commencement of employment.
 The Equestrian Employers Association (EEA) has a template for Grooms and Apprentices available online: britishgrooms.org.uk/bga-contract-creator.

 Some TOP TIPS for negotiating…